i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 #### New fstab option

 This option allow to describe fstab entries to add into the **/etc/fstab** file.
-The filesystem specified in the fstab entries are automatically mounted inside the jails by the jail builder.
+The filesystems specified in the fstab entries are automatically mounted inside the jails by the jail builder.

 #### New jail_run_commands option